maxal-studio/flutter-image-magic-eraser/README.md

 ## 🌟 Features

-- Remove objects from images using polygon selection or mask images
+- Remove objects from images using polygon selections
 - Works entirely offline, ensuring privacy and reliability
 - Lightweight and optimized for efficient performance
 - Simple and seamless integration with Flutter projects